 Climate control is also very important to think about for many types of artwork.
 There are lots of commercial storage facilities available, but not many of them have climate control unless they are art storage specialists.
 The key problem for art is rapid changes in temperature or humidity.
 “The optimum atmospheric conditions for art storage are 21 degrees Celsius and 50% humidity.”, International Art Services.

 Derek Smith, President of AXIS Fine Art Installation, who is an art storage expert in the USA advises, “while the age of your art is something to be considered, it’s better to live by the golden rule.
 Regardless of the work’s composition or age, you don’t want a change in humidity of more than 5% in 24 hours.”
 Artworkarchive.com

 Artworks should never be stored on the floor.
 It should be suspended off the ground and ideally stored hanging up if space is available.
 If artworks do need to be stacked, store them like books, not piled on top of each other.
-Raising artworks allows airflow and protects against any potential for flooding.
+Raising artwork allows airflow and protects against any potential for flooding.

 Artwork should be stored in climate-controlled conditions as best practice, such as that found at art-specific storage facilities.
-Very few standard commercial storage facilities are ideal; they generally offer good security, but lack the optimal conditions art needs, particularly for long-term storage.
+Very few standard commercial storage facilities are ideal; they generally offer good security but lack the optimal conditions art needs, particularly for long-term storage.